The Hidden Meanings of Lines: A Journey Through the Heart of Drawing

 Although a line is, by definition, extremely thin, it still has a width, however minimal.
 This width is what Wong calls the “body” of the line.
 The body is contained between the edges of the line, and the relationship between these edges determines the shape of the body.

-In traditional comics, it’s common to see lines with smooth, parallel edges.
+In traditional comics, it’s common to see lines with smooth and parallel edges.
 However, experimenting with different body shapes can add a new dimension to your art:

 Ready to experiment with different line styles?
 Enter here to perfect the art of stroke and discover how small changes in the body of your lines can completely transform your illustrations.